kfaheem/backpack/DataEngineerNanoDegree/Capstone/README.md

         }

 2. The powerful dashboarding feature offers Data Analysts the ability to create intuitive & descriptive visuals to study & analyze patterns associated with the available datapoints.

+   Since each document carries a timestamp, Elasticsearch offers a live tracker which enables us to monitor a time-series trend of the incoming data on the fly.

 ### **Data**
 ***